uvarc/rc-website/content/service/status.md

 {{% /accordion-item %}}

 {{% accordion-item title="Some of my Project storage files disappeared.
 Where did they go?" id="three" %}}
-Up until Feb 26, users connect to the new filesystem.
-Files on the old Project storage filesystem that haven not been copied over are presented as zero-length stub files on the new system.
+Up until Feb 26, when users connect to the New Project folders, their files on the Old Project storage that haven not yet been copied over appear as zero-length stub files on the new system.
 These stub files get transferred automatically on-demand as they are accessed for the first time.

-On Feb 26. these empty stub file will be deleted on the new Project storage filesystem.  **The original files still exist and are secure on the old filesystem.** See "How do I find out what files are on old Project storage GPFS?"
+On Feb 26. these empty stub file will be deleted on the New Project storage.  **The original files still exist and are secure on the Old Project system.** See "How do I find out what files are on Old Project storage GPFS?"
 {{% /accordion-item %}}

-{{% accordion-item title="How do I find out what files are on old Project storage GPFS?"  id="four" %}}
+{{% accordion-item title="How do I find out what files are on Old Project storage GPFS?"  id="four" %}}
-On Feb 26, the old Project storage filesystem will be mounted as /oldproject on the Rivanna frontends in read-only mode.
-You can traverse directories and run ls commands in an ssh terminal session or Open OnDemand, [see here](/userinfo/rivanna/ood/overview/#command-line-interface-shell).
+On Feb 26, the Old Project storage filesystem will be mounted as /oldproject on the Rivanna frontends in read-only mode.
+You can go through folders and run ls commands in an ssh terminal session or you can use Open OnDemand, [see here](/userinfo/rivanna/ood/overview/#command-line-interface-shell).
 {{% /accordion-item %}}

 {{% accordion-item title="How do I get an estimate of when my files will be transferred?"  id="five" %}}